stefanmos/Sutairu/README.md

 ### Grids & Columns

 To start building a layout add `.grid` to create constrained content or `.grid-fill` to create a full width section.
 They can also be used together by surrounding `.grid` with `.grid-fill` when you want a full-width color background but you still want your content constrained.
-Afterwards just add your columns like `column-6-12` and you have a responsive page structure.
+Afterwards just add your columns eg `column-6-12` and start creating your content.

 ```html
 <div class="grid-fill">